VW N80 Purge Valve for Optimal Engine Performance – P0441 P0444

 Can you drive a VW that has a bad purge valve?

-While it is possible to drive the vehicle with a bad purge valve, we do not recommend doing so for an extended time.
-Your vehicle is no longer meeting the emission standards.
+While driving the vehicle with a bad purge valve is possible, we do not recommend doing so for an extended time.
+Your vehicle no longer meets the emission standards.

 Does my VW have an EVAP purge valve?

 Yes.
-Almost all 2000 and newer Volkswagen vehicles equipped with a gasoline engine have a purge valve.
-That includes VW, Jetta, Atlas, Bora, Passat, Golf, CC, and EOS.
+Around all Volkswagen vehicles with gasoline engines started in 2000 and later had a purge valve.
+That includes the VW Jetta, Atlas, Bora, Passat, Golf, CC, and EOS.

 How do you test a VW purge valve?